AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-51036-race-conditions-during-concurrent-rest-api-calls-cause-overwrite-of-shipping-status.md

 1. Create an order with 2 items.
 1. Invoice Item A.
-1. Send refund request for item A via **[!DNL REST API]** at the same exact time as you send a ship request for item B.
+1. Send refund request for item A via REST API at the same exact time as you send a ship request for item B.
 1. Go to the order in **[!UICONTROL Admin Panel]**.

 <u>Expected results</u>